studentcybermooc/studentcybermooc.github.io/content/courses/misc/staying_informed.md

     - [Rob FULLER - @mubix](https://twitter.com/mubix)
     - [@0xmitsurugi](https://twitter.com/0xmitsurugi)
     - [Tavis Ormandy - @taviso](https://twitter.com/taviso)

 ---

+quick trick with gmail: if you have a gmail adress, you can use aliases to sort your mails.
+For example if you gmail is `test@gmail.com`, you can then use `test+cert@gmail.com`.
+The `+` sign is made to create aliases.
+It's also a good way to know if your mail has leaked somewhere.

+ ---

 ### How to keep track of all those rss feeds ?